jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-burning-man-top-tips.md

 path: /feature-burning-man-tips
 title: 'Burning Man: Top Tips'
 date: 2018-08-21T08:45:50.138Z
-description: A guide for first-timers to the Burn
+description: A first-timers' guide to the Burn
 featuredImage: /img/bm2.jpg
 ---
 _With just a few days to go til Burning Man 2018,  Rave Reviewz' Kamran Ahmed offers a few tips to help first timers make the most of the best festival in the world..._